nneves/R2C2_WebInterface/README.md

 - Map HTML objects such as images, buttons, etc to send R2C2 GCode commands in order to remote control the board [DONE]

 // Todo
-- Send an STL 3d object file (or send the http://www.thingiverse.com/ URL for the STL object) to the R2C2 WebInterface in order for GCODE conversion (local Linux Embedded board conversion by using a specific tool such as https://github.com/alexrj/Slic3r or use a remote Linux Server to make the hard work and return the final GCODE)
+- Send an STL 3d object file (or send the http://www.thingiverse.com/ URL for the STL object) to the R2C2 WebInterface in order for GCODE conversion (local Linux Embedded board conversion by using a specific tool or use a remote Linux Server to make the hard work and return the final GCODE)
-Note: not really sure if this is possible, have little experience on this (feedback will be appreciated)

 - List the R2C2 board existing .gcode files (cached in the R2C2 SD card) and select a specific file for re-print